BlueR00K/Note_Book_PY/OOP/iterators_and_iterables_classes.md

 # Creating Iterators and Iterables Using Classes in Python

+## Syllabus

+1. Introduction: What are iterators and iterables, and why are they important?
+2. The iterator protocol: `__iter__` and `__next__`
+3. Creating custom iterators with classes
+4. Creating custom iterables with classes
+5. Differences between iterators and iterables
+6. Using iterators in for loops and comprehensions
+7. Lazy evaluation and infinite sequences
+8. Best practices for iterator design
+9. Common pitfalls and anti-patterns
+10. Real-world and advanced examples
+11. Summary and key takeaways

+---

-## 1. Introduction and Syllabus
+## 1. Introduction

 Iterators and iterables are fundamental to Python's data model and enable the use of `for` loops, comprehensions, and many built-in functions.
 By implementing special methods in your own classes, you can create custom objects that support iteration, lazy evaluation, and streaming data.
 Mastering iterators and iterables is essential for writing efficient, Pythonic, and reusable code.

-### Syllabus

-- What are iterators and iterables? (definition, motivation, and real-world analogy)
-- The iterator protocol: `__iter__` and `__next__`
-- Creating custom iterators with classes
-- Creating custom iterables with classes
-- Differences between iterators and iterables
-- Using iterators in `for` loops and comprehensions
-- Lazy evaluation and infinite sequences
-- Best practices for iterator design
-- Common pitfalls and anti-patterns
-- Real-world examples and advanced usage

 ---